Mr Keat Ooi Orthopaedic Spine Surgeon

 Computer Navigation

-Simply put, this is the part of the system that the surgeon refers to which helps guide them on the placement of surgical instruments.
+Simply put, this is the part of the system that the surgeon refers to, which helps guide them in placing surgical instruments.

 It is so smart it can even simulate the placement of implants like cages and screws.